 - Shorter Pint sized length for lower swing weight

 - Way stronger rails with deeper threads that won’t bend or strip out easily

 If it were up to me, this would be the next Onewheel model.
-I like the feel of my Pint, but could benefit some from the longer-range from the Growler and still keeping a nice form factor and responsiveness that I’m used to.
+I like the feel of my Pint, but could benefit some from the longer range from the Growler while still keeping a nice form factor and responsiveness that I’m used to.